huatxu/Brainfuck-Interpreter/readme.md

 The included interpreter was written in Java.
 This implementation is based on a 150 byte array for performance reasons, but it can be extended.

-It also features an opotional boolean argument for printing this byte array on every iteration.
+It also features an optional boolean argument for printing this byte array on every iteration.

 ### Brainfuck calculator